-Business Case: The business case should answer why was this particular project undertaken.
-How does it fit into the organization’s strategic plan?
+Business Case: The business case should answer the business need for doing a project.
+It describes how the project links to the organization’s high level strategic goals.
 How will the project bring value to the business?
-On what financial or other basis can we justify doing this project?
-Understanding the business case will impact the way the project is managed.
-Outlining the business case in the project charter is essential.
+On what financial or another basis can we justify doing this project?
+Understanding the business case will impact the way the project is managed and outlining it in the project charter is essential.

 Resources Preassigned: Have team members or other resources been assigned by management?
 How many or which resources will be provided?
-These preassigned resources must be taken into account when estimating and planning.
+These preassigned resources must be considered when estimating and planning.

 Stakeholders: Stakeholders are any people or organizations whose interests may be positively or negatively impacted by the project or the product of the project.
 To help identify stakeholders, for the project charter, ask “Who will affect or be affected by this project, as known to date?”
 It includes all employees by department as well as outside representatives.
 Identifying all stakeholders early in planning may avoid costly changes later in the project.

-Stakeholder Requirements as Known: What high-level requirements were used to justify the project?
-These are the requirements related to both the project and product scope.
+Stakeholder Requirements as Known: What high-level requirements related to both the project and the product scope.
+Note that stakeholder requirements define decisions about the business needs, goals and objectives from the perspective of their role in the business.
 Further work to clarify and finalize requirements will come later.